franchesoni/iadet_paper/IAdet/README.md

 - add clear_curve_run.py to repo

 # IAdet paper code

 The steps below assume you have cloned the repository in your own machine.
+We will need a little hack: after installing the packages described in `IAdet/environment.yml`, we append the contents of `IAdet/custom_runner.py` to `path/to/conda/envs/mmlab/lib/python3.8/site-packages/mmcv/runner/epoch_based_runner.py`.

 ## Understanding the code
 The IAdet paper evaluates a simulated human in the loop to create bounding box annotations for single classes.
 The code here refers to the different runs made, which roughly involve: